Adventure Landing: Jacksonville Beach Location

 In June 2021, it was announced that the Jacksonville Beach site would close in October 2021 due to the lease owner's decision to construct an apartment building and parking lot.
 In October 2022, as the park continued to operate through the past year, it was announced that Adventure Landing in Jacksonville Beach, Florida, will stay open until the end of September 2023 after a new agreement with their landlord.
 Adventure Landing does not plan on ending their stay in Jacksonville Beach once their landlord closes their park, but instead they are exploring other areas of Jacksonville to rebuild another water park.

 In October 2025, Adventure Landing announced that their Jacksonville Beach location was closing immediately after 30 years in operation.

-Any customers holding Jax Beach gift certificates, tokens or arcade tickets requiring redemption may utilize the St. Augustine location which remains open for now.
-An application is currently pending with the St. Johns River Water Management District to redevelop the site.
+Any customers holding Jax Beach gift certificates, tokens or arcade tickets requiring redemption may utilize the St. Augustine location which remained open until April 12, 2026.
+An application was pending with the St. Johns River Water Management District to redevelop the site.